shawnscoding/TaskManager/README.md

 ### `Things I learned`

-Material Ui Library has a quite deep learning curve but is really flexible and easy to customize.
-I could customize it as much as I want.
+Material Ui Library has a quite deep learning curve but is really flexible and easy to customize. there was no problem in customizing material UI component at all.

 ### `Challenge I faced`